 Yes, the company now has self-branded models, although they’re only sold by Best Buy in the US.

 No, Roku TV is the name applied to smart TVs that run Roku OS as built-in software.

 Yes, ABC, NBC, and CBS all have apps available on the Roku platform, allowing you to stream their content.
-However, live and local content may require a subscription to their respective streaming services.
-Also, for live broadcasts, it depends on the market and whether these channels have agreements with Roku in your area.
+However, live and local content may require a subscription, whether directly or through a third-party provider.

-All Roku devices come with the free Roku channel, which offers over 250 live channels, Roku Originals series, popular movies, children’s programming, and more.
+In some countries, Roku devices come with the Roku Channel, which offers live streams, Roku Originals, popular movies, children’s programming, and more.